Hotel Château Gütsch:

-The Perfect Place for a Perfect Lucerne Experience.
+The Perfect Place for a Perfect Stay in Lucerne.

 Lucerne is one of the largest, oldest and best-known cities in Switzerland and offers many opportunities for encounters with Swiss history and culture as well as with the beautiful natural attractions around Lake Lucerne.
 And of course there should always be enough time for a leisurely stroll through the old town alley and across markets, for beautiful evenings in the theatre or cinema, and much more.